Adjusted EBITDA: An Important Business Sale Metric

 If you are a business owner hoping to exit your business within the next five years, there is one important company metric you should be tracking: Adjusted EBITDA.

-External buyers, and financial analysts will often use adjusted EBITDA to determine their offer price.
-If you want to maximize your business price at sale, you will want to have this number handy and to know how it has been trending over the last 3 years at a minimum.
+External buyers and financial analysts will often use adjusted EBITDA to determine their offer price.
+If you want to maximize your business price at sale, you should have this number handy and know how it has been trending over the last 3 years at a minimum.

 So, what is Adjusted EBITDA?
 To answer that, we first need to review what EBITDA is.
 EBITDA is an acronym that stands for Earnings Before Interest, Taxes, Depreciation, and Amortization.
 It is calculated by taking Net Income and adding back the interest expense, taxes, depreciation expense and amortization expense.
 It is an approximation of the company's earnings power.
 It ignores debt, tax structure, and depreciation and amortization because these are based on the current owner's financing and tax situation, and each buyer evaluating the company will have their own unique situation.
 Using EBITDA allows potential buyers to use an apples-to-apples valuation approach when analyzing multiple companies and submitting offers.